Irf4n-Muhammad/Uber-Data-Analysis_DataEng/README.md

 1. Design the database by building main table (fact table) and branch table (dimension table)
 2. Fact table consist the numeric data and the dimension table consist the context of that numeric data.
-3. Put the id (Primary key and foreign key.
+3. Put the id (Primary key and foreign key).

 ![image](https://github.com/Irf4n-Muhammad/Data-Engineering-Project_Uber-Data-Analysis/assets/121205860/791287db-7496-4b9d-98e5-bd6c15570201)